Scholarships & AwardsDonate to the Ben Masengil Memorial Scholarship

-Two $2000 scholarships will be awarded each year by the Oregon Beaver Chapter to the highest scoring applicant in each of the following categories:
+Up to four $1,000 scholarships will be awarded each year by Beaver Chapter to the highest scoring applicant in each of the following categories:

-- Graduating high school senior or graduate equivalent (certified) that have been accepted by a junior college (2-year), four-year college, or university in any program.
+- Graduating high school senior or graduate equivalent (certified) that have been accepted by a junior college (2-year), four-year college, trade school, or university in any program.

-- Returning college student enrolled in any junior college, four-year college, or university in any undergraduate or graduate program.
+- Returning college student enrolled in any junior college, trade school, four-year college, or university in any undergraduate program.

 The Ben Masengil Scholarship is made possible by generous donations and fundraising activities organized by the Beaver Chapter of SWANA.
 If you would like to make a donation to this scholarship fund, please contact the current chapter treasurer at email@example.com or donate online.

 Karlyn graduated from St. Stephen’s Academy and is planning to attend Northwest Nazarene University in Nampa, Idaho, to study computer science.